asyalfadillah/Karang-Taruna-RT02/README.md

   # Web dokum RT 02

   This is a code bundle for Web dokum RT 02.
-The original project is available at https://www.figma.com/design/uBmwEaVEAQg7d1cpP6EorB/Web-dokum-RT-02.
+The original project is available

   ## Running the code